egorsmkv/useful-stuff/README.md

 apport-retrace --stdout _usr_lib_xorg_Xorg.0.crash
 ```

-Show all the keys in a memcache instance:
+Show all the keys on a memcache instance:

 ```
 memcached-tool localhost:11211 dump | less